coreydd2002/startup/README.md

  -sending messages
 DB/Login - Store users, and messages in database.
 Register and login users.
 Credentials securely stored in database.
 WebSocket - As each user text, their texts are broadcast to only the disired other user.

+## Developing PenPal

+### step 1: AWS
+I followed the given instructions to set up my own domain.
+I was able to claim the domain PenPal.click.
+I will be using this domain to develop my website

+### step 2: HTML
+After learning about HTML pages, I created some basic html pages to give my website a bit of scafolding to build off of.
+I have a login page, a pals page for chatting, and an about page.

+### step 3: CSS
+After learning about the cascading style sheets, I created some CSS pages to match with each html page.
+I later created an index page that has general rules that applied to all the html.

+### step 4: React
+After learning javascript, I created jsx files for each of my web pages.
+These pages included the html. doing this gave my pages some functionality.
+I was able to travel across pages without rerouting through the browser.
+Instead, all of the pages are already loaded but now the buttons on the page allow the user to seemlessly navegate accross pages without reloading.
+I later added functionality to my pals page to allow the user to send messages, start new chats and delete chats.
+I also created jsx files that allow for propper login procedure.

+### step 5: Service
+After learning about web services, I was able to reorganize my files to have a public folder for all of the front end code and a service folder that contains all of the backend code.
+This restricts the access of sensitive information such as backend code and database access.It also made it that both backend and frontend code can work together on the same port.
+I am now also set up and ready to connect my website to a database.